spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I install Python packages to use within Spyder if I downloaded Spyder from the standalone installers?
    :container: + dropdown-id-using-packages-installer

-   Watch our video on using additional modules or follow the instructions below it.
+   Watch our video on using additional packages or follow the instructions below.

    .. youtube:: i7Njb3xO4Fw
       :height: 360